Barsik-Barbosik/MIDI-Mapper/README.md

 ## Status

-This project is currently a work in progress, and there is no official release version yet.
-However, you can download a debug version of the app from the [GitHub Actions page](https://github.com/Barsik-Barbosik/MIDI-Mapper/actions).
+This project is currently a work in progress.
+However, you can download a debug version of the app from the [GitHub Releases page](https://github.com/Barsik-Barbosik/MIDI-Mapper/releases).

 Supported Android version: 6.0 (Marshmallow) and above.

 ## How to Use

-1. Download the latest debug APK from the [GitHub Actions page](https://github.com/Barsik-Barbosik/MIDI-Mapper/actions).
+1. Download the latest debug APK from the [GitHub Releases page](https://github.com/Barsik-Barbosik/MIDI-Mapper/releases).
 2. Install the APK on your Android device.
 3. Connect your source and target MIDI devices to your Android device (e.g., using a USB OTG adapter).
 4. Open the MIDI-Mapper app.